Golden State (clipper): History

 On her next voyage, a mutiny broke out off Penang on the way to Hong Kong.
 The mutineers fled to Penang after beating the officers and boatswain with handspikes, but were captured; the first mate died of his injuries.

 In the early 1860s, she worked in the grain and guano trades.
 In 1864, she returned to the China-Far East trade, delivering the largest cargo of tea to New York, valued at $1 million, in May 1867.
 In 1869, she underwent a major overhaul.
 Eventually, she was rerigged as a bark.

-Golden State began her last voyage as a US ship on January 18, 1883, departing New York City for Anjer.
-However, she had voyage put into Rio de Janeiro due to a bad leak.
-There she was sold to D. & J. Maguire of Quebec, who renamed her Anne C. Maguire and registered her in Argentina.
+Golden State began her last voyage as an American ship on January 18, 1883, departing New York City for Anjer.
+She put into Rio de Janeiro due to a bad leak, and was sold to D. & J. Maguire of Quebec, who renamed her Anne C. Maguire and registered her in Argentina.
 She plied the Atlantic until December 1886, when she went aground and broke up at Cape Elizabeth, Maine.

-Golden State in culture
+Paintings

 Golden State is the subject of several paintings: The Golden State Entering New York Harbor (1854) by Fitz Henry Lane, The American extreme clipper "Golden State" by Leslie Arthur Wilcox and The clipper ship Golden State crossing the ocean (1888) by Antonio Jacobsen.